Cusped spaces and quasi-isometries of relatively hyperbolic groups: Bounded parabolic horoballs

 \section{Bounded parabolic horoballs}

-In this section, we introduce the notion of a bounded parabolic action on a $\delta$--hyperbolic space, which describes the way horoballs are acted on by their corresponding peripheral subgroups in the context of cusp uniform actions by relatively hyperbolic pairs.
+In this section, we introduce the notion of a bounded parabolic action on a $\delta$--hyperbolic space, which describes the way peripheral subgroups act on their corresponding horoballs in the context of cusp uniform actions by relatively hyperbolic pairs.
 We also prove some lemmas about the geometry of horoballs which admit these actions, which will be used in later sections.

 We begin by observing that visual $\delta$--hyperbolic spaces satisfy the following ``tautness'' property.

 \begin{lem} Let $X$ be a proper $\delta$--hyperbolic space such that $\abs{\boundary X}\ge 2$.
 Then the space $X$ is visual if and only if there exists $C<\infty$ such that for any point $x \in X \cup \boundary X$ and any point $y \in X$ there exists a geodesic $c$ emanating from $x$ such that $d( y, c )< C$. \end{lem}